Lead organisation: Nelson Mandela African Institution of Science & Technology (NM-AIST)

 Summary:

-Below: Dr Grite Nelson Mwaijengo who is leading the project and supervising a young researcher
+Below: Dr Grite Nelson Mwaijengo who led the project whilst supervising an early career researcher

 Grite Nelson Makuyuni